ushaswik/ushaswik/README.md

 # 👋 Hi, I'm Ushaswi K

+✨ _“Exploring the intersection of AI, data, and business impact — one model at a time.”_

 **📍 Location:** Austin, TX (Open to Relocation)
 **🎯 Looking for:** Data Scientist | AI/ML Engineer